marccollin/formatic/README.md

 }
 ```

-Thymeleaf template use actually boostrap and horizontal form.
-Other library and style can be created
+Thymeleaf template use actually boostrap and tailwind css library.
+Bootstrap have vertical and horizontal form.
+Tailwind have vertical form.

 Result of processing Editeur class